 1. DESCRIBE THE ENVIRONMENTAL ASPECTS ASSOCIATED WITH THE PROPOSED DEVELOPMENT AND ITS ALTERNATIVES, FOCUSING ON THE FOLLOWING:

 (a) Geographical, geological and physical aspects:

 The activity is not expected to have any impacts on any geographical and/or physical aspects.
-The proposed site is surrounded by agricultural land uses to the south and residential land uses to the north.
+The proposed site is surrounded by agricultural land uses and is largely transformed.

 (b) Ecological aspects: